radiantlogic-v8/documentation-new/documentation/introduction/control-panel-overview.md

 6. Enter the Client ID associated with the Control Panel application configured in the OIDC provider.

-7. Enter the Client Secret associated with the Control Panel configured in the OIDC provider.
+7. (Optional unless using Authorization Code Flow) enter the Client Secret associated with the Control Panel configured in the OIDC provider.

 8. Select the Client Authentication Method corresponding to how the Control Panel client has been configured in the OIDC Server.
 There are two options available: CLIENT_SECRET_POST and CLIENT_SECRET_BASIC.